 Remember when indoor bikes were paired right down and stripped back to basics?
 Pedals, handlebars, an uncomfortable saddle…If you were lucky, there was a drinks holder.
 Then sensors, calorie counters, heart-rate monitors started appearing on exercise bikes and now you have indoor bikes with touch screens and speakers.

-We’re now seeing a rise in Zwift compatible turbo-trainers, too, where riders can race and navigate virtual outdoor courses via phone, tablet, computer and television screens.
-And you don’t need an outdoor bike to use a smart-trainer, because the Energym bike is compatible with Zwift.
+We're now seeing a rise in Zwift compatible turbo-trainers, too, where riders can race and navigate virtual outdoor courses via phone, tablet, computer and television screens.
+And you don't need an outdoor bike to use a smart-trainer, because the Energym RE:GEN is compatible with Zwift.

 Do I need an indoor bike with a screen?